Tamara L. Berg

 Research

-My main research area is Digital Media, specifically focused on organizing large collections of images with associated text through the use of techniques from Natural Language Processing and Computer Vision.
-Today billions of images with associated text are available in web pages, captioned photographs from news sources, video with speech or closed captioning, and others.
-In order to organize, search and exploit these enormous collections we have developed methods that combine information from both the visual and textual sources effectively.
-Past projects include: automatically identifying people in news photographs, classifying images from the web, and finding iconic images in consumer photo collections.
-I am also generally interested in bringing together people and expertise from various areas of Digital Media including digital art, music, and cultural studies.
+My research interests lie at the boundary of computer vision and natural language processing, specifically focused on understanding the connections between these two related modalities.
+Today billions of images with associated text are available on web pages, captioned photographs, video with speech or closed captioning, and many others.
+In order to organize, search, and exploit these enormous collections we work on developing methods that combine information from both the visual and textual sources effectively.
+Past and current projects include: automatically identifying people in news photographs, classifying images from the web, selecting aesthetically pleasing or interesting images, generating natural language descriptions for images, visual social media analysis, and recognizing clothing and style.

 Bio